-- Number of SKU’s much higher in Online stores: A consumer’s time to find the products he’s looking for in an store will invariably be higher if the number of products in the store is higher.
+- The number of SKU’s much higher in Online stores: A consumer’s time to find the products he’s looking for in a store will invariably be higher if the number of products in the store is higher.
 Online stores typically have thousands of products if not more.
 The lower discoverability of products leads to lower conversions

 - Lack of Salespeople in Online stores: Offline stores usually have salespeople who assess customer needs and point out products/items that match the requirements.
 Online stores do not have salespeople.
 This leads to lower conversions.

 Search is the rough equivalent online.
 A smart search that understands user requirements and intent through semantic understanding would help users find what they’re looking for.

 - Physically touching/trying out products: Especially when it comes to clothing, artistic pieces, etc, touching/seeing the product helps in convincing users to convert much more effectively.
 Customers would also be much more convinced with product demos like trying out a microwave, toaster, etc. Online doesn’t provide these options

 Virtual trial rooms where a user can see/interact with the product helps here.
 Reverse logistics gives users the option of trying products and sending them back if dissatisfied.

 - Loyalty programs/salesperson expertise: Many shoppers at online stores consider the salesperson as an expert in the domain/product and consult with him before buying on many factors.
 Offline stores also run more loyalty programs.
 Both of these help conversion rates.

 More loyalty management programs helps would help repeat business from acquired customers.
 AI-based chatbots that customers can use to question the product would help him make decisions on product purchases.